spencertipping/ni/doc/README.md

 ### Spreadsheet transformation
-The first "serious" operator ni gives you is `m`, which maps a spreadsheet across rows of input.
+The first "serious" operator ni gives you is `m`, which maps a spreadsheet across rows of input using a Ruby DSL.
 Rows are delimited by newlines and columns by tabs.
 Let's construct a data file from `/usr/share/dict/words` containing the first letter, the word, and the length of the word (I'll explain this command as we go):

 ```bash
 $ ni /usr/share/dict/words m'r as[0], as, as.size' > data